 If you’re interested in starting a side hustle, you’ve probably been thinking about the types of work and can do.
 But doing isn’t the only option.

-Another way to make some extra money is to take advantage of assets that you have.
+Another way to make some extra money is to take advantage of the assets that you have.
 There are a number of different things that you can rent out to make money, including a room in your house, a car, a truck, a bike, a boat, tools, storage space, and more.